General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

-Most westerners associate Russia with the great imperial centres of Moscow and St Petersburg, and although these two cities, the capital and the beautiful 'Venice of the North' are a must-see, they are a mere scratching on the surface of this vast and varied land.
+Most westerners associate Russia with the great imperial centres of Moscow and St Petersburg, and although these two cities, the capital and the beautiful 'Venice of the North' are a must-see, they are a mere scratch on the surface of this vast and varied land.
 Straddling two continents and 11 time zones, the Russian Federation is the largest country on earth, nearly twice the size of the United States of America.
-Within this impressive expanse lie natural wonders such as Lake Baikal, the deepest lake in the world, and beautiful mountains, rivers and forests abounding with wildlife as well as timeless traditional villages scattered across the Siberian landscape.
+Within this impressive expanse lie natural wonders such as Lake Baikal, the deepest lake in the world, and beautiful mountains, rivers and forests abundant with wildlife, as well as traditional villages scattered across the Siberian landscape.

-Visitors taking the opportunity to explore Russia will not be disappointed: its impressive museums, overwhelming sense of history, culture and unspoilt wilderness will leave one with a desire to see more, and it's relative isolation has ensured that Russia remains an alien place in the most enticing way for travellers.
+Visitors taking the opportunity to explore Russia will not be disappointed: its impressive museums, overwhelming sense of history, culture and unspoilt wilderness will leave one with a desire to see more, and its relative isolation has ensured that Russia retains its sense of mystery.

 The international access code for Russia is +7.
 Public phones are good for local and international calls; they take phonecards, which can be bought at newspaper kiosks and post offices.
 Phone booths in airports and major hotels usually take Amex or Visa cards but are generally much more expensive than street phones.
 Mobile phone coverage is extensive in towns and cities, but can be limited in some remote areas.
 Internet access is available at internet cafes in major towns and cities.

 Russian is the official language.
 Some people speak English, French or German.